vishal9-9/OpenLearn/README.md

 second commit prepare

-will be resetting this line
+will be resetting this lines